markdeleon01/spring5-reactive-uppercaseband-webapp/README.md

 [![codecov](https://codecov.io/gh/markdeleon01/spring5-reactive-uppercaseband-webapp/branch/master/graph/badge.svg)](https://codecov.io/gh/markdeleon01/spring5-reactive-uppercaseband-webapp)

-This repository is for a RESTful web application built on Spring Framework 5 for my band's website.
+This repository is for a RESTful web application built on Spring5 Reactive WebFlux Framework for my band's website.

 This is a Spring Boot web application that serves up articles regarding the UPPERCASE band.